-All Loyola students must complete the two-step process to verify proof of immunity.
+All full-time Loyola students must complete the two-step process to verify proof of immunity.
 Step 1: Enter your immunizations on LOCUS.
 Step 2: Submit your official immunization record to the Wellness Center via fax, mail, or in person.
 Deadline for incoming students is August 1.

 Loyola University Chicago requires first-year and transfer students to complete AlcoholEdu® for College and Haven— an online, non-opinionated prevention program.
 You can begin taking the programs on Wednesday, July 20.
 Students must complete AlcoholEdu® and Haven by Wednesday, August 24th.

 The Wellness Center will begin operating on summer hours starting May 13 through August 26.
 Lake Shore Campus will be open from 8 am to 4:30 pm, Monday-Friday.
 Water Tower Campus will be open from 8:30 am to 5 pm, M-F.

 Please be sure to call Dial-A-Nurse at 773.508.8883 to schedule your appointment.

 Welcome to your online health magazine!
 You can access monthly articles about health topics that are relevant to you and learn more about events related to your health taking place at Loyola.